THE LETTING GO is a participatory art practice, which uses bloodline tattooing as part of a holistic, ritualised experience.

 What would you like to let go of?

 In response to the above question and during a consultation with Natascha, a personal obstacle is identified, named and inscribed on the body (bloodline tattoo).
 Over time as the wound heals, the word slowly disappears.
-The process encourages self-awareness and celebrates our capacity for compassion.
+The practice encourages self-awareness and a state of empowered vulnerability.

 Tattoos and cuts have historical practices as initiation, identification, adornment and sacred rite.
 A bloodline tattoo is a marking of the skin that fades over time, created when a tattoo machine is used without ink.
-This is not scarification and Natascha follows strict codes of confidentiality and health and safety guidelines.
+This is not scarification and Natascha follows strict protocols around confidentiality, health, and safety.

-In 2012, I began developing this process as a performance art project, to explore an alternative form of intimate personal enquiry in the contemporary art setting.
+In 2012, I began developing the practice as a performance art project, to explore an alternative form of intimate personal enquiry in the contemporary art setting.
 The project has evolved both as public performance art and private practice.
-I am frequently in awe of the stunning surrender, catharsis and agency that this process inspires – for not only participants but also in spectators and myself.
+I am frequently in awe of the stunning surrender, catharsis and agency that THE LETTING GO inspires – for not only participants but also in spectators and myself.
 Why I love this work?
 It can help us see the wonder in our wounds.
-Natascha Stellmach

 Day 1, Jennifer’s Letting Go, 2014